kylelee33/todo/README.md

 # Todo

-This is a simple Todo list app built with React that utilizes Local Storage.
+This is a simple Todo list app built with React that utilizes LocalStorage and Material UI.

 http://annoyed-spring.surge.sh